sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 **Tasks:** finding background information, breaking down formal art terms, getting more context, artist communicating with people about the work

-**Main Design:** The design is museum-centric.
+**Main Design:** This design is museum-centric.
 The mobile application is museum-specific and primarily for real-time use while visiting museums.
 The design allows users to more easily access information about art pieces that are sometimes available in museums, currently in the form of wall text and pamphlets, but now more directly in a centralized source.
 It provides streamlined, simple information about the piece.
-This design provides a text search option, a QR code search option, favorites page, and location-based map of the museum.
+This design provides a text search option, a QR code search option, favorites page, and a location-based map of the museum.

 <figure>
 <img src="../assets/images/joyce-sketch-1.jpg" alt="Joyce’s Sketch" style="max-width: 100%;"/>